Thank you, Johnny Donovan, Jed Babin, sitting in for Rush today.

 And the other thing Mr. McCain can do, the other thing Mr. McCain can do very clearly is point out one thing.

-And you know, he doesn't even need to do it.
+And, you know, he doesn't even need to do it.

 Let me do it right now, right here for him.

-And I'm sure Russia said this.
+And I'm sure Rush has said this.

 I've heard him say it again and again and again.